ruthwikaki/Invochat/README.md

-# InvoChat - Conversational Inventory Intelligence
+# ARVO - Conversational Inventory Intelligence

-This is a Next.js starter project for InvoChat, an AI-powered inventory management application.
+This is a Next.js starter project for ARVO, an AI-powered inventory management application.

 ## Getting Started